vagison/deep-origin-url-shortener/README.md

 ## Running the project locally with Docker:
-To run the project, you need Docker Compose version v2.35.1 or higher.
-Please navigate to the root directory and run:
+1. To run the project, you need Docker Compose version v2.35.1 or higher.
+For additional information please visit https://docs.docker.com/compose/ and check the instructions.

+2. Considering that you already have compatible Docker Compose, please navigate to the root directory and run:

     ```docker compose up --build```

 This docker-compose file defines three services: